Lily-2002/gRPC-stock-server/docs/part3/part3_doc.md

 The data confirms that load increases do impact response time, with a non-linear relationship becoming apparent as we approach system capacity.

+From our measurements for Part 2, we observe a clear pattern:

+Steady increase from 1 to 3 clients:

+- Lookup latency: 6.001ms → 8.872ms (~48% increase)
+- Trade latency: 6.682ms → 9.178ms (~37% increase)

+Sustained growth from 3 to 4 clients:

+- Lookup latency: 8.872ms → 10.366ms (~17% increase)
+- Trade latency: 9.178ms → 10.322ms (~12% increase)

+Noticeable jump from 4 to 5 clients:

+- Lookup latency: 10.366ms → 13.338ms (~29% increase)

+- Trade latency: 10.322ms → 13.546ms (~31% increase)

+  The system exhibits an approximately linear increase in latency up to 4 clients, indicating it can handle moderate loads without drastic performance degradation.

+  At 5 clients, latency increases more sharply, but the jump is not as extreme as a total system overload would suggest.
+Instead of a sudden breakdown, we see a progressive slow-down.

+  This suggests that the system does not hit a strict bottleneck at 4 clients but does experience increased queuing or resource contention at 5 clients.

 ### 3. How does the latency of lookup compare to trade?

 In Part 1, we only implemented the Lookup operation, so we cannot directly compare Lookup and Trade latencies.
 However, for Part 2, we would expect Trade operations to have higher latency than Lookup operations due to: